Last Updated on Samuel Franklinby

 Gloomhaven Mindthief Guide – Cards, Builds, Perks, Enhancements & Items

 In practice this sees player cards having the ability of invisibility, quick movement, summoning, looting and crowd control that allow you to move rapidly across the scenario battlefield while attempting to dodge any return damage given your small health pool.
-A recurring theme is the concept of augments that are persistent round buffs that add mechanics to the Mindthief like shield, attack, heal and other utility when you attack with melee attacks along with some themes of ice and dark elements.
-Herein lies the weakness of the Mindthief that you will need to overcome with the character primarily a melee attacking character but one that is incapable of absorbing damage and generally requires an experienced hand to use effectively or a committed beginner that is intrigued by the possibilities and complexity.
+A recurring theme is the concept of augments that are persistent round buffs that add mechanics to the Mindthief like shield, attack, heal and other utility when you attack with melee attacks along with some minor themes of ice and dark elements.
+Herein lies the weakness of the Mindthief that you will need to overcome with the character being primarily a melee attacking character but one that is incapable of absorbing damage and as a result generally requires an experienced hand to use effectively or a committed beginner that is intrigued by the possibilities and complexity.
 To counter this the Mindthief is equipped with cards of low and high initiatives that allow many back to back to turns for you to dive in and out of the action or go invisible instead.

 Visually the Mindthief is a presented as a Vermling which make recurring appearances across the wild and city scenarios of Gloomhaven as an enemy.
 While some do dwell in the city as inhabitants they are not the most welcome creatures and often retreat to the sewers where the smartest of them have been able to hone their psychic powers on the rat swarms located within.

 If the Mindthief sounds too complex for you at this stage in your Gloomhaven adventure then refer to our Gloomhaven class guide or character tier list to select from other starting and unlockable characters.

 Gloomhaven Mindthief Guide Overview